itzmatheus/alura-course-clean-architecture/README.md

 - [x] Our application only depends on our domain, and does not recognize infrastructure details.
 The infrastructure layer supports the innermost layers.
 - [x] Domain layer must be the focus;
 - [x] Web, frameworks, persistence mechanism of data are just details.

+#### Services

+- [x] Our business rules should stay in the entities and VOs, but that doesn't always make sense.
+When we need to perform some action that is not part of any entity or a VO, we can use a Service class.